apache/daffodil-vscode/src/tests/DfdlIntellisenseTestingChecklist.md

 Place the cursor at line 73 column 129, before <xs:annotation>.
 Type CTRL+space.

-- [ ] Verify the dropdown contains xs:annotation, xs:complexType, xs:complexType name=,xs:simpleType, and xs:simpleType name=.
+- [ ] Verify the dropdown contains xs:annotation, xs:complexType, xs:complexType name, xs:simpleType, and xs:simpleType name.

 Place the cursor at line 73 column 263, after </xs:annotation>.
 Backspace to remove the annoation closing tag.
 With your cursor just after the </xs:appinfo> tag, type > (the greater than symbol).